Uzbekistan Travel Itinerary

 Best time to travel in Uzbekistan

-It is best to visit Uzbekistan in their spring or autumn months when the weather comfortably warm and dry.
+It is best to visit Uzbekistan in their spring (April to June) and autumn (September – October) when the weather comfortably warm and dry.
 In general, it is recommended skipping the summer months June to August however our visit late August was fine if we would stay out of the sun in the afternoon.

 What to wear in Uzbekistan